Palestina Canton

-Palestina is a town located in northern Guayas, Ecuador.
-It is the seat of Palestina Canton, created in 1988.
-Palestina currently has 16,065 inhabitants, and its nearby cities are Santa Lucía, Daule, Colimes and Balzar.
-This town is located 80 km from Guayaquil, at the Northern Centre of the province; in other words, it is located 75 km from the capital province.
-This town occupies a territory of approximately 300 km2.
+Palestina Canton is a Canton located in northern Guayas, Ecuador, created in 1988.
+Palestina Canton has a population of 18,019, and its nearby cities are Santa Lucía, Daule, Colimes and Balzar.
+The town of Palestina is located 80 km north of Guayaquil, at the Northern Centre of the province.
+The canton occupies a territory of 186.6 km2.

 Its location and denomination come after the treasury history of “Palestina,” named after the journeys to Palestine made by the founder, Dr. Vicente Piedrahita.
-The already mentioned treasury has become the town's main source of development due to the agricultural activities carried out in this place.
+The aforementioned treasury has become the town's main source of development due to the agricultural activities carried out in this place.
 The overall development reached by the population made it possible for Palestina to be deemed a rural parish of Daule's Canton under decree No. 383, on June 16, 1956.
 Palestina, then, was part of Daule until February 3, 1987, when it became part of Santa Lucía Canton.

 On July 5, 1988, Palestina was officially categorized as a canton according to the Official Register No. 985.
 By resolution of the canton committee, all festivities were held on day 20, since this day coincides with the festivities of Guayaquil.

 As of the census of 2001, 14,067 people are residing within canton limits.
 The most important river is the Daule River, used for transportation.
 St. Bartholomew is the patron saint of Palestina.